 After Suicide: Coping with Grief is one of a number of books Jordan has written on the subject of grief, including Grief After Suicide: Understanding the Consequences and Caring for the Survivors, Devastating Losses: How Parents Cope with the Death of a Child to Suicide or Drugs, and The Clinician’s Guide to Foundations and Applications.

 A primary thrust of this book is that many survivors of suicide experience the same emotions following a suicide, which have been detailed here for you.
-However, every individual processes and deals with these emotions differently.
+However, every individual processes and deal with these emotions differently.
 You will heal from the suicide of a loved one differently than others impacted by that individual’s death.